- All undergraduate students must apply via OneApp. Applications open September 15, 2022.

 - Available to students with more than 60 credits and who do not plan to attend law school.

-- Undergraduate with a major or minor in sociology, agriculture & society or criminal justice.
+- Undergraduate with a major or minor in sociology, agricultural and rural policy studies (Ag Policy) or criminal justice.

 - Papers judged on quality of writing and soundness of sociological theory.